My husband and I recently visited the up and coming small town of Wilson, Arkansas which is near the historic colony of Dyess, Arkansas.

 Arkansas Roots Music Festival

 The Arkansas Roots Music Festival is an annual event to honor Johnny Cash and remember the heritage of the town of Dyess, Arkansas.
+It is usually held in the spring.

 Plan Your Tour of the Johnny Cash Boyhood Home